arshpanesar01/ask-bridge/README.md

 # ask-bridge
-A PHP-based platform for asking, discussing, and answering questions collaboratively.
+An online question discussion platform built with PHP and MySQL.